 Paul Kalanithi was a 36-year-old neurosurgeon and new father when he was diagnosed with inoperable lung cancer.
 His memoir documents his struggle with going from doctor to patient, as well as questioning what makes life worth living when death is approaching.
 He wished to use his words to help guide others in their everyday struggles, no matter how scary or mundane.

 Best History & Biography

 Book title: Leonard: My Fifty-Year Friendship with a Remarkable Man by William Shatner & David Fisher

 William Shatner chronicles the life of his late best friend, Leonard Nimoy, throughout their fifty-year friendship.
 Both known for their roles in Star Trek, they became close friends and Shatner gathers his own stories of Nimoy but also those of others who knew the great actor in a heart-warming tribute to his life.

 Book title: Are We Smart Enough to Know How Smart Animals Are?
 By Frans De Waal

 For far too long, humans have believed themselves to be at the top of the hierarchy of intelligence.
 Frans de Waal seeks to make readers question everything they believe about human and animal intelligence by revealing how smart animals truly are.
 He states that different forms of intelligence are simply incomparable, rather than being a ladder with human intelligence at the top, it is rather like a bush with different kinds of intelligence all around us.

 Best Food & Cookbooks

 Chrissy Teigen may be known for her witty comebacks and figure that has graced the cover Sports Illustrated, but her real love is cooking.
-In Cravings, she gives you all of the same humour and entertaining anecdotes while sharing her favourite recipes and life tips ranging from how to not overthink men to the secret to cheesy-cheeseless eggs.
+In Cravings, she gives you all of the same humor and entertaining anecdotes while sharing her favorite recipes and life tips ranging from how to not overthink men to the secret to cheesy-cheeseless eggs.